-You are easily the envy of your peers as you get to visit different places very often.
-This is likely to increase your mileage points and knowledge of the best hotels to stay in.
+You’re easily the envy of your peers if you get visit different places very often.
+This will increase your mileage points and knowledge of the best hotels to stay in.
 You might even be the informal reference guide of your family and friends on what exotic food to sample.

-Rolex GMT-Master II
+Rolex GMT Master II

 This list has to start out with a classic made specifically for frequent travellers.
 The first Rolex GMT-Master was developed in 1954 for the pilots and crew of Pan American Airways.
 This was used during long haul flights to keep track of the varying times between departure and arrival.

 The Rolex GMT-Master II incorporates this in its rotatable ceramic bezel.
 You can easily keep track of different times by aligning the correct number with the fourth hand complication.
-It is available in various color schemes which has received endearing Rolex nicknames throughout the years.
+It’s available in various colour schemes which has received nicknames throughout the years.

 This was originally made available in the 1940s, incorporating a 12-hour bezel for pilots.
 In 1962, astronaut Scott Carpenter proposed the idea of installing a 24-hour bezel on the Navitimer instead.
 He reasoned that there is no day or night in space.
 Breitling agreed and produced the watch that would become the Cosmonaute Navitimer.

 These are handsome timepieces for an active traveller.
 It will be difficult to lose track of time with a Breitling Navitimer or even a Chromonaut.
 Looking down at your wrist would certainly add to the pleasure of arriving at your destination on schedule.

 IWC Pilot’s Watch Timezoner Chronograph

-It still has the simple elegance of the brand even though it is laden with details.
+It still has the simple elegance of the brand, even though it is laden with details.
 Its bezel indicates reference cities which are good for the watch collectors which live in them.
-Those who do not however might have to overlook this detail.
+Those who don’t however might have to overlook this detail.

 Jaeger LeCoultre Geophysic® Universal Time

-Look at the exquisite world map on its dial which can be color matched with its casing.
+Look at the exquisite world map on its dial which you can colour matched with its casing.
 This alone will draw you in to consider purchasing this magnificent looking piece of horology.
 Watch connoisseurs would not stop there however.

-There is still the rest of the dial to consider.
+There’s still the rest of the dial to consider.
 It displays key cities from around the world to signify 24 different time zones.
 This will easily tell you the time in such areas with a casual look.